atchiado/ds6040_final_project/README.md

 This repository contains two separate Jupyter Notebooks that perform a Bayesian Analysis on goalkeeper salaries in the big five European soccer leagues.

 ## Data
 The data used comes from www.fbref.com.
-The analysis uses data from the 2022-2023 season, including salaries, basic statistics, and advanced statistics.
+The analysis uses data from the 2022-2023 season, including player salaries, basic goalkeeping statistics, and advanced goalkeeping statistics.

 ## Required Packages
 - pymc